Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Every wall blueprint has grid snapping for the same grid as rails
    - There is no overlap with rails, so you never have to manually correct anything
-   - They connect nicely to each other
+   - They connect nicely with each other
 - There are gates too, but no diagonal ones as there is no logic in the game itself that would allow for placing gates on diagonal rails
 - No ![landfill](https://wiki.factorio.com/images/thumb/Landfill.png/32px-Landfill.png) underlay - who needs walls on water?
 - There is a book called "Maintenance" where you can find: